 At David Physical Therapy & Sports Medicine Center, our licensed physical therapists can work with you on an individualized treatment plan to help you get back to your normal activities as quickly and safely as possible.
 Depending on your individual injury, needs, and goals, your physical therapist may use a combination of exercises, manual therapy techniques, and modalities to help you recover.

-If you've recently suffered an ACL injury and are in need of physical therapy or rehabilitation, schedule an appointment with us today.
+If you've recently suffered an ACL injury and are in need of physical therapy or rehabilitation, with us today.
 Our knowledgeable physical therapists are ready to help you get back on your feet and feel like yourself again!